sh6khan/git-cheat-sheet/README.md

 ```
 now that you are sure you have a working version of git, its time to create your working repository

-go inside your project directory (in the terminal) and run `git init`, this will start git in keeping track of your changes
+go inside your project directory (in the terminal) and run `git init`, this will let git know you want it to start keeping track of your changes for this folder
 ```
 $ cd my_project
 $ git init
 ```
 to verify, run `ls -al` and you should see `.git` file, that is how you know you have git for this directory.
-If you no longer want to use git on this dir, then simply delete the `.git` file.
+If you no longer want to use git for this directory then simply delete the `.git` file.

 ## Git Structure
-Git breaks things up into three 'trees' which are all maintained by git,
+Git breaks things up into three 'trees' which are all maintained by git.

 **Working Directory** : This is your current **local** tree.
-All the changes you make here will not affect anyone else
+This just holds what's in your repository.

-**Staging** : or sometimes known as _index_ is - as the name implies - a staging tree.
-This is for keeping track of all the files that you changed
+**Staging** : (Or sometimes known as _index_) is - as the name implies - a staging tree.
+This will hold all the recent changes you have selected to go into the next commit (more on that later).

-**HEAD** : A place that if in the future you make a mistake, you can revert/reset back to this current position.
-The **HEAD** always points to the most recent _commit_ but can point to earlier ones if you want.
+**HEAD** : Basically, a reference that usually points to the latest _commit_ for the repository.

-To move from one tree to another is simple
+Moving from one tree to another is simple.
 ```
-#this will move  files that you have made changes to into the staging getting ready for a commit
+#You must first move files that you have changed to the staging area.
-#if you specify a file name, then only that file will be added to the staging tree and '.' will add all the files to staging
+#To specify a single file,
-git add <filename> or git add .
+git add <filename>

+#Alternatively, you can add all files that you have updated, added, or remove by entering,
+git add -A

-#this will move from your Staging tree and create a commit, which you HEAD will now point to
+#This will put all the changes you've staged into a new commit.
+HEAD will now point to this newest commit.
 git commit -m "commit message"

 #you can do this all in online with
 git commit -am "commit message"
 ```
-There is a caveat to  using the last method there, If you created a brand new file, you have to first add it to _Staging_ with
+There is a caveat to using the last method there, it will not pick up on brand new files or files that have been deleted since the last commit.
+We personally recommend going through this workflow:
-`git add <filename>`
+`git add -A` - add all changes to the repo
+`git commit -m "commit message"` - creates a new commit with all the changes you made

 ## Git logs
-the `git log` command is a great way to see all the commits that you have made, however it can be a little confusing and overwhelming
+the `git log` command is a great way to see all the previous commits made to the repository (whether by you or someone else), however the default formatting can be a bit confusing and even overwhelming at first look.
 ```
 $ git log